Aquatic invasive species regulations in Michigan: Background

 Aquatic invasive species were first introduced to the Great Lakes in the early 1800s through ballast tank water.
 Freight ships carrying goods from foreign countries would travel through the Great Lakes and release their ballast water into the lakes.
-Legal action between the Natural Resource Defense Council(NRDC), and the EPA have challenged the EPA standards for ballast water claiming they are insufficient.
-The suit Is about lowering the limit to zero invasive species per ballast discharge.
+Legal action between the Natural Resource Defense Council (NRDC), and the EPA have challenged the EPA standards for ballast water claiming they are insufficient.
+The suit is about lowering the limit to zero invasive species per ballast discharge.
 These standards are continually a challenge to enforce upon ships.
 Ballast water tanks transport an estimated 7,000 aquatic organisms per day.
 Invasive aquatic species such as the zebra mussel and sea lamprey have caused environmental and economical destruction of the Great Lakes region for decades.
 These species are introduced in various ways.
-Sea Lamprey are thought to have entered through ballast water as previously mentioned, however zebra mussels originally entered by attaching to the hulls of internationaI shipping vessels.
+Sea Lamprey are thought to have entered through ballast water as previously mentioned, however zebra mussels originally entered by attaching to the hulls of international shipping vessels.
 Invasive aquatic species in the Great Lakes area cause upwards of $200 million annually in prevention strategies and loss revenue.
 The first federal invasive aquatic species law in the United States was the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990.
 It formed the Aquatic Nuisance Species Task Force, whose primary job was to develop a program of prevention, monitoring, control, and study of aquatic invasive species in the United States.
 The act was amended in 1996 by the National Invasive Species Act.